Kickflip/kickflip-ios-example/README.md

 ## KFSecrets.h

-You'll need to sign up and grab API keys from http://kickflip.io and put them in this file.
+You'll need to [sign up](http://kickflip.io), make a new app, and then put your API keys from  and put them in a file called `KFSecrets.h` with the following contents:

+	#define KICKFLIP_API_KEY @"Client ID from kickflip.io"
+	#define KICKFLIP_API_SECRET @"Client Secret from kickflip.io"

 ## License